aolofsson/oh/README.md

 | [xilibs](xilibs)    | Simulation modules for Xilinx primitives    |

 ## LICENSE
 The OH! repository source code is licensed under the MIT license unless otherwise specified.
-See [LICENSE](LICENSE) for full copyright terms.
+See [LICENSE](LICENSE) for MIT copyright terms.
+Design specific licenses can be found in the folder root (eg: aes/LICENSE)

 ## CONTRIBUTING
 Instructions for contributing can be found [HERE](CONTRIBUTING.md).